danadi7/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete a specific task in the list
+1. User requests to delete a specific task in the list by specifying the index.
-2. ScheDar deletes the task
+2. ScheDar deletes the task.

     Use case ends.